Mike's PBX Cookbook

 Special External Dial-Tone

-To make a special external dial-tone for a specific access code, or to cure a strange foreign PBX dial-tone occuring after the access code, first disable dial-tone after dialing AC1 or AC2 by modifying the ESN.
+To make a special external dial-tone for a specific access code, or to cure a strange foreign PBX dial-tone occurring after the access code, first disable dial-tone after dialing AC1 or AC2 by modifying the ESN.

 In LD 86: FEAT ESN, change DLTN to NO.